pedchenkoroman/interview-challenge/README.md

 # interview-challenge
-The function always receives two params one of them is a sorted array and another one is the number.
+The function always receives two params.
+One of them is a sorted array and another one is just the number.
 We have to find two numbers into the array that in total equal the second argument.

 ## Table of Contents
 - [Quick start](#install)